 Our virtual Customs Broker Exam Preparation course prepares attendees to take and pass the customs broker examination.
 Its extensive overview of the customs brokerage/import process makes it also a great option for those looking for training in this field.

 The customs broker examination is given every April and October.
 Our course runs twice yearly, beginning two months before each exam date.
-The next course will begin August 1, 2022, in preparation for the October 2022 Customs Broker Exam.
+The next course will begin in summer 2023 in preparation for the October 2023 Customs Broker Exam.

 The most important factor in passing the exam is the amount of time spent on preparation!